 I’m Molly.
 I am a culinary student at Le Cordon Bleu’s Bangkok campus and former nonprofit bureaucrat.
 I started studying Thai Cuisine in January 2020, and will graduate in October 2020 (pandemic depending).
 I’m food obsessed and find everything about food fascinating.
 From food anthropology, to agriculture, to the history and evolution of cooking, I’m here for all of it.
 I was raised on a small organic farm in Northern California and spent my early career working in food access and agriculture non-profits in the San Francisco Bay Area and abroad.
 In 2019, I decided I to take a year off from my job in program management to see where my creative interests might lead me.
-After two months traveling around South East Asia, I landed in Bangkok where I jumped right into culinary school, a decision that has brought more joy to my life than I could have imagined.
+After two months traveling around South East Asia, I landed in Bangkok where I jumped into culinary school, a decision that has brought more joy to my life than I could have imagined.

 Why Learning by Taste?
 I chose Learning by Taste because it speaks to how I feel I experience the world.
 I consider myself a life-long-learner; I always have a subject of the moment that I am a little obsessed with and spend all my time reading about.
 The subjects are always related to food, some examples include: permaculture vegetable gardens and backyard chickens (6 hens in a San Francisco backyard!), pickling and fermenting, canning, foraging for wild foods, the healing properties of herbs, raw vegan food and gluten free baking, to name a few.
 Moreover, when I travel, it is the food culture that I can tap into most easily to connect with the people I meet and learn about the local culture.
 I can typically hold my own in a conversation with anyone about the native plants in their country and the preparations of their national dishes, because I have such a broad foundation of food and agriculture knowledge and a genuine interest in what they’re saying.
 Finally, I felt the title was fitting as it describes my experience in culinary school thus far and I intend to write about those experiences here.
 So much of what we learn in my Thai Cuisine course is difficult to describe with words, so the course leans heavily on taste memory to guide learning and develop skills.

 I started Learning by Taste to share and document what I’m learning about food through travel, culinary school and home cooking.
 I think for people who really love their time in the kitchen, the recipes we make are so much more than a set of instructions.
 For cooks, recipes are autobiographical.
 When we look back at the recipes we’ve made, we think of so much more than just the food.
 We think of the stories of our lives, of where we were and who we were with and what we were feeling inspired by.
-Stories like canning 50lbs of garden tomatoes with my godmother or the many kombucha explosions I’ve survived are the kinds of memories I hope to document here.

 In addition to recording memories, I also want to use this space to document my recipes.
 This is something I desperately need to improve because typically I write nothing down.
 I’m always trying new things and experimenting in the kitchen, so I cycle through recipes quickly.
 What I’m cooking now is very different from what I was cooking a year ago.
 Mostly I stop making recipes because I’m so excited to learn in the kitchen and inspiration has drawn me in a new direction.
 But I don’t want to forget about my everyday salad dressing from 2011 or that Moroccan Lemon Chicken recipe that blew my boyfriend’s socks off.
 I want to remember those stories and recipes and share them here, to hopefully inspire others to spend time in the kitchen creating their own meals and memories.

-- Food photography and food styling in Northern California
+- Remote food photography and food styling

 - Remote Thai Cooking Classes Online